digamber89/woo-preview-emails/readme.txt

 3. Preview User E-mails
 4. Example
-5. Send emails to yourself to check on other devices == Changelog ==
+5. Send emails to yourself to check on other devices

+== Changelog ==

+=1.5.3=
+- Minor Condition checkings added
+- Removed Email options which is not supported resulting in error generation.
+- Version Bump

 =1.5.2=
 Compatible with WooCommerce 3.7.1